 TECHNICAL ASSUMPTIONS Administrative & Investment Expenses The investment return assumption is intended to be the return net of investment expenses.
 Annual administrative expenses are assumed to be equal to the prior year's administrative expenses.
-Assumed administrative expenses are added to the Norma Cost, and were 0.35% of payroll in the June 30, 2018 interim valuation.
+Assumed administrative expenses are added to the Normal Cost, and were 0.35% of payroll in the June 30, 2020 interim valuation.
 Benefit Service Exact fractional service is used to determine the amount of benefit payable.
 COLA None assumed.
 Decrement Operation Disability and withdrawal do not operate during normal retirement eligibility.
 Decrement Timing Normal and early retirement decrements for the Teachers group are assumed to occur at the beginning of the year.
 All other decrements were assumed to occur mid-year.
 Eligibility Testing Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
-Forfeitures The percent of vested members who quit before retirement who elect to refund and forfeit their pension is assumed to be 25% at first vesting eligibility, grading to 0% a first retirement eligibility.
-Incidence of Contributions Contributions are assumed to be received continuously throughout the year based upor the computed percent of payroll shown in this report, and the actual payroll at the time contributions are made.
-Liability Adjustments Normal, early, and vesting retirement liabilities are increased by 7.5%, 5.0%, 11.5%, and 11.5% for Employees, Teachers, Police, and Fire respectively to account for end o career pay increases.
+Forfeitures The percent of vested members who quit before retirement who elect to refund and forfeit their pension is assumed to be 25% at first vesting eligibility, grading to 0% at first retirement eligibility.
+Incidence of Contributions Contributions are assumed to be received continuously throughout the year based upon the computed percent of payroll, and the actual payroll at the time contributions are made.
+Liability Adjustments Normal, early, and vesting retirement liabilities are increased by 8.5%, 5.5%, 11.0%, and 12.0% for Employees, Teachers, Police, and Fire respectively to account for end of career pay increases.
 Members hired after July 1, 2011 or who have non-vested status as of January 1, 2012 are assumed to have no adjustment for end of career payments.
-Marriage Assumption Group I: 60% of males and 60% of females are assumed to be married for purposes of death-in-service benefits.
-Group II: 60% of males and 60% of females are assumed to be married for purposes of death-in-service and death after retirement benefits.
+Marriage Assumption Group I: 55% of males and 55% of females are assumed to be married for purposes of death-in-service benefits.
+Group II: 65% of males and 65% of females are assumed to be married for purposes of death-in-service and death after retirement benefits.
 Male spouses are assumed to be three years older than female spouses for active member valuation purposes.
 Normal Form of Benefit This valuation assumes that members will elect the normal form of payment.
-Alternate forms of payment are available and are actuarially adjusted based on the valuation in- terest and mortality.
+Alternate forms of payment are available and are actuarially adjusted based on the valuation interest and mortality.
 Group I: The assumed normal form of benefit is a straight life benefit.
-Group II: The assumed normal form of benefit is straight life for single members and join and 50% survivor for married members.
+Group II: The assumed normal form of benefit is straight life for single members and joint and 50% survivor for married members.
 Pay Increase Timing Beginning of (Fiscal) year.
 This is equivalent to assuming that reported pays represent amounts paid to members during the year ended on the valuation date.
-New Entrant Profile For purposes of projecting the normal cost to the beginning of the rate setting biennium, the new entrant profile is based on actual members with 3-8 years of service on the valuation date.
+New Entrant Profile For purposes of projecting the normal cost to the beginning of the rate setting biennium,. the new entrant profile is based on actual members with 3-8 years of service on the valuation date.
 Service Credit Accruals It is assumed that members accrue one year of service credit per year.
 Data Adjustments New active member pays were annualized.
-Medical Subsidy The solvency rate for the medical subsidy benefits were determined to provide an esti- mated margin of 20% of the benefits payable by June 30, 2019.
+Medical Subsidy The solvency rates for the medical subsidy benefits were determined to provide an es- timated margin of 20% of the benefits (50% for Teachers) by the end of the first year of the biennium and thereafter.
+The margin is intended to mitigate the risk of insolvency due to adverse experience